 Your treatment for coronary heart disease depends on how serious your symptoms are and any other health conditions you have.
-If you are experiencing a heart attack, for example, you may need emergency treatment.
-If your healthcare provider diagnoses you with coronary heart disease based on symptoms and tests, your treatment may include heart-healthy lifestyle changes in combination with medicine to prevent a heart attack or other health problems.
-Your provider will consider your 10-year risk calculation when deciding how best to treat your coronary heart disease.
+If you are having a heart attack, for example, you may need emergency treatment.
+If your healthcare provider diagnoses you with coronary heart disease, your treatment may include heart-healthy lifestyle changes in combination with medicines to prevent a heart attack or other health problems.
+Your provider will consider your 10-year risk calculation and work with you to determine how best to treat your coronary heart disease.

 Heart-healthy lifestyle changes

-Your provider may recommend adopting lifelong heart-healthy lifestyle changes.
+Your provider may recommend adopting lifelong heart-healthy lifestyle changes, such as the following:

 - Be physically active.
 Routine physical activity can help manage coronary heart disease risk factors such as high blood cholesterol, high blood pressure, or overweight and obesity.
-Before starting any exercise program, ask about what level of physical activity is right for you.
+Before starting any exercise program, ask your provider what level of physical activity is right for you.